fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   num > ​2
 end
 ```
-On `line 1`, we call the `.any?` method on the array object `[1, 2, 3]`.
-We pass a block to the `any?` method call (denoted by the `do...end` reserved words immediately following the `.any?` method call), which takes a single parameter `num`.
-The block is invoked once for each element in the calling array object.
-The `.any?` method iterates through each of the elements in the array object passed, passing each element to the block parameter `num`.
+On `line 1`, we call the `any?` method on the array object `[1, 2, 3]`.
+We pass a block to the `any?` method call (denoted by the `do...end` reserved words immediately following the `any?` method call), which takes a single parameter `num`.
+The block is run once for each element in the calling array object.
+The `any?` method iterates through each of the elements in the array object passed, passing each element to the block.

-On `line 2`, we initialise a local block variable `num` and assign it to an array element from the block parameter `num`.
+On `line 2`, we assign the local block variable `num` to an array element passed to the block from the `any?` method.
 We then call the `Integer#>` method on that array element, passing in the integer `2` as an argument.
 This evaluates whether the value of the array element is greater than `2` and returns a boolean.
-Only the third  array element passed to the local variable `num` will evaluate to `true`.
+In our case, only the third array element passed to the local variable `num` will evaluate to `true`.
 As there is no explicit `return` in our block, the implicit return value of the block will be the boolean returned by the `Integer#>` method.

-The `.any?` method will return `true` if any of returned values of the block return `true`, which does occur in our example.
+The `any?` method will return `true` if none of returned values of the block return `false`, which does not occur in our example.

 *44) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```